Why did Jesus Leave Nazareth?

 “The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the broken-hearted, to preach deliverance to the captives, and recovering of the sight to the blind, to set at liberty them that are bruised, to preach the acceptable year of the Lord” (Luke 4:16-19)

 Jesus Christ then announced to family, friends and neighbors, “This day is this scripture fulfilled in your ears” (Luke 4:21).
 The people were shocked.
-As Jesus continued, the people grew angry and apparently took him out of the synagogue and out of the village with the intent to throw him down some cliff (Luke 4:2-27).
+As Jesus continued, the people grew angry and apparently took him out of the synagogue and out of the village with the intent to throw him down some cliff, the first step in stoning a condemned criminal (Luke 4:2-27).
 Luke concludes, “But he passing through the midst of them went his way”—apparently, never to return again (Luke 4:30).

-Certainly, the main reason why Jesus Christ left Nazareth was that he felt compelled to do so because the community, including some family and friends, rejected his Messianic claims and in angry threaten his life (see Luke 4:16-30).
+Certainly, the main reason why Jesus Christ left Nazareth was that He felt compelled to do so because the community, including some family and friends, rejected His Messianic claims and in anger threatened His life (see Luke 4:16-30).